jeremyikwuje/monierate-website/src/blog/top-bitcoin-exchanges-in-nigeria-with-lightning-network-support.md

 6. Naira will be converted to USD.

 #### Step 2: Convert USD to BTC on CashWyre
-1. Go to account dashboard, swipe to BTC balance
+1. Go to the account dashboard, swipe to BTC balance
 2. Click Buy
 3. Enter USD or BTC amount to buy
 4. Confirm fees and BTC received